kikugo/codeflow/README.md

 [![Static Badge](https://img.shields.io/badge/Open%20the%20App-8A2BE2)](https://codeflow.streamlit.app/)

-CodeWriter is an app designed for YouTubers, bloggers, and anyone who wants to showcase their code with an engaging typewriter effect.
+CodeFlow is an app designed for YouTubers, bloggers, and anyone who wants to showcase their code with an engaging typewriter effect.
 The app dynamically reveals your code line-by-line, making it perfect for educational content, tutorials, or showcasing your programming skills to a broader audience.

 ## Features